 Electrical Trade License

-The City of Pittsburgh requires that a Electrical Trade License is required to perform electrical work within the City of Pittsburgh.
+The City of Pittsburgh requires an Electrical Trade License to perform electrical work within the City of Pittsburgh.

 WONDERING HOW MUCH YOUR LICENSE COSTS?

 All Department of Permits, Licenses and Inspections fees change annually.
 Consult the Current Fee Schedule for new applications, renewals, and late fees.